apranger/degenerates/README.md

   - RFA designation permits an owner to retain a player at his "market price" plus $1
   - RFA players will be dispositioned in the first two rounds of the Free Agent Auction draft
   - Owners may not exceed the salary cap during the RFA auction
+  - Players acquired from another owner via RFA reset their RFA clock, i.e., they are not eligible for RFA the following year.

 ### Free Agent Draft
   - Auction draft order will be inverse of draft order (i.e., aligned with last year's finish)